dworzycp/Pawel_Dworzycki_FYP_Backend/README.md

 3. Move into the cloned directory

 ### Running the project
 *Note: By default, the project connects to an Azure hosted DB.
-To use fake data instead, in 'Program.cs' comment out lines 22 and 23, uncomment lines 18 and 19.*
+To use fake data instead, in 'Program.cs' pass a 'true' flag when constructing the Database model*

 To execute the program run `dotnet run`